 Around 13 million tonnes of food are wasted every year - this food could feed roughly 28 million people.

 The study, titled Fixing Food: Towards a More Sustainable Food System found that only Saudi Arabia is worse than Indonesia in food waste, throwing away 427 kg of food per individual on an annual basis.

 Indonesia has a culture of lavish weddings which is one of the reasons the country's per-person waste is so high.
 A programme called 'A Blessing To Share' is working towards solving this problem.
-They pack 'rescued' food from these events and deliver them to those in need.
+They 'rescue' food from these events and deliver it to those in need.

 If you would like to know more how we can help your operations become more profitable by reducing food waste, get in touch with us.